Introduction

 where user_id is not null

-This wvlet query will be compiled into the following SQL queries to update the downstream_web_records table:
+This query compiles into SQL to update the downstream_web_records table:

 create table if not exists as downstream_web_records;